 Yes.
-You need to understand that your relationship with your attorney is a partnership.
+You need to understand that your relationship with your personal injury lawyer is a partnership.

 The attorney will need to be able to contact the client and receive prompt responses with any needed information.
 In addition, the value of the case is greatly impacted by the client’s honesty and forthrightness.
 Insurance companies’ lawyers love to argue that the Plaintiff is exaggerating their injuries or that the injury already existed.